toul-codes/toul-codes/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=toul-codes&style=flat-square&color=0088cc)

-I'm a Cyber Security Analyst with my AWS Security Specialist Cert and am currently studying for the CISSP.
+I'm a Cyber Security Analyst with my CISSP and AWS Security Specialist Cert.
 In my past I've been a DevSecOps engineer and Data Anayltics Engineer.
 I love to explore new technologies and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor Go/GoLang newbies 👨🏻‍💻.
 I'm currently into building as many things with GoLang that I can.

 Like GO and are a beginner?